Kay Charlton’s ‘Are You Ready?’ Brings Variety And Fun To The Classroom

 “We’ve been playing some of the same songs for many years,” she admits.
 “But playing them live?
 In front of different audiences?
 I never get bored.”

-You can find out more about Kay Charlton here, or browse a full range of education resources and compositions at Warwick Music.
+Browse a full range of educational resources and compositions at Warwick Music.

 After seven years writing about video games, Ewan made the jump to the music instrument industry to stop his family asking when he was going to get a real job.
 Mostly, though, he adores music and is passionate about its vital role throughout life - especially in education.
 He also played guitar in several bands with deeply embarrassing names that won't be revealed here.
 With a degree in journalism from an NCTJ-accredited university under his belt, Ewan uses everything he learned as a writer over the last decade to help answer any questions you might have about pBone Music in an accessible (and hopefully entertaining) way.
 Because if you can write 1,000 words on SSDs and ray-tracing, you can explain why plastic instruments are accessible, sustainable, and fun.